Mister-Oatbread/data_structures/README.md

 To build the project, there are three main steps:
 1. configuring the project -> this generates the build instructions for the project, and should be done every time the macroscopic project structure changes
 2. compiling everything -> this builds the executable, and should be done every time the source code changes
+3. running the tests -> make sure everything is working by using (unit) tests
-3. running the executable -> this executes the compiled program
+4. running the executable -> this executes the compiled program

 A few commands are predefined in the Makefile to streamline the process of obtaining the executable.
 They can be executed in the root directory of this project.

 - `make fullbuild` deletes the contents of the build directory, and executes steps 1.
-2. 3. automatically
+2. 3.
+4. automatically
 - `make rebuild` only executes steps 2.
-3.
+4.
+- `make test` only executes step 3.
-- `make run` only executes steps 3.
+- `make run` only executes steps 4.
 - `make wipe` only wipes the build directory clean

-Commands for building a test executable have not been included in the Makefile yet.

 ### Expanding the project with CMake
 New files have to be included in the CMake infrastructure.